DFHack/dfhack/docs/guides/quickfort-user-guide.rst

 ``quickfort orders`` on the ``#build`` blueprint to manufacture all the required items, then apply the blueprint itself.

-See the `buildingplan documentation <buildingplan>` for a list of supported types.
+See the `buildingplan documentation <buildingplan>` for more information.
+As of this writing, buildingplan only supports basic furniture.

 Generating manager orders
 -------------------------